istio/istio.io/content/en/docs/tasks/security/plugin-ca-cert/index.md

 These files are ready to use in the `samples/certs/` directory.

 {{< tip >}}
-  The default Istio's CA installation sets [command line options](/docs/reference/commands/istio_ca/index.html) to configure the location of certificates and keys based on the predefined secret and file names used in the command below (i.e., secret named `cacert`, root certificate in a file named `root-cert.pem`, Istio CA's key in `ca-key.pem`, etc.)
+The default Istio CA installation configures the location of certificates and keys based on the predefined secret and file names used in the command below (i.e., secret named `cacerts`, root certificate in a file named `root-cert.pem`, Istio CA's key in `ca-key.pem`, etc.).
-  You must use these specific secret and file names, or reconfigure Istio's CA when you deploy it.
+You must use these specific secret and file names, or reconfigure Istio's CA when you deploy Istio.
 {{< /tip >}}

 The following steps plug in the certificates and key into a Kubernetes secret, which will be read by Istio's CA: